-I'm Neecy Jones, a Spiritual Motivational Speaker, Counselor and Group Facilitator in Essex County NJ
+I'm Neecy Jones, a Spiritual Motivational Speaker, Counselor, and Group Facilitator in Essex County NJ

-With hard work, help and support from others, I became a healed survivor.
+With hard work, help, and support from others, I became a healed survivor.

 As a result of my life turning out well, I knew I wanted to help others find their own peace and happiness.

 In 2004, a year after my husband of 30 years died, a friend opened a Women's Shelter.
 She asked if I could volunteer some of my time to help out.
-The women who would live in the shelter were victims of domestic violence, sexual abuse and drug addiction.
+The women who would live in the shelter were victims of domestic violence, sexual abuse, and drug addiction.

 I fell in love with those women.
 I held them in my arms as they cried and told me their stories of abuse.
-I felt every drop of their pain, because it was the same pain I felt years ago.
+I felt every drop of their pain because it was the same pain I felt years ago.

-I also have experience speaking and working with families and friends who many not understand why Domestic Violence victims stay, why those who have been sexually assaulted don't tell, or why people who abuse drugs just don't stop.
+I also have experience speaking and working with families and friends who may not understand why Domestic Violence victims stay, why those who have been sexually assaulted don't tell, or why people who abuse drugs just don't stop.